7 of the world’s weirdest road rules

 With that in mind, Costa Rican roads are not renowned for their safety.
 Like in other Central American countries, unmarked hazards and ambiguous signs can make driving risky even without the effects of alcohol!

-Because you’re safer when you’re sober, our TravelCare policy only covers you if you’re not driving under the influence of alcohol.
+Because you’re safer when you’re sober, our travel insurance policies only cover you if you’re not driving under the influence of alcohol.
 Your best bet?
 Save the cocktails for relaxing in a hammock on the beach.

 It’s important to know that we’re not able to cover customers who are under the influence or effect of alcohol, solvents or drugs (other than a drug administered or prescribed by a registered medical practitioner, and taken as prescribed).